mdabrowski1990/uds/docs/source/pages/knowledge_base.rst

 +------+-----------------------+-------+

 Where:
- - SID - Service Identifier value that was received in the request message to which the server responded
+ - SID - `Service Identifier`_ value that was received in the request message to which the server responded
- - NRC - Negative Response Code value
+ - NRC - `Negative Response Code`_ value that identified the reason for negative response

 Service Identifier